gwood1963/group-design-practical/src/pages/readme.txt

 The reasoning for doing it this way is that length/distance should play a role in the price of a road, otherwise users will opt for the greedy solution.

+- tweak parameters
+In round2.genRandom(...)
+under this.setBankParams(...)
+edit the last two values to make the pricing appropriate To do this, we simple need to play the game a few times to see what values seem to work the best

 - Where are the seeds stored? in round 1 it was "/api/getproblem"
 - for scoring, use Round2.getScore() or one of the other methods that are there Note: score will be an integer
 - Also note, when we build/delete a road, the backend (round2 object) keeps track of it.